competencefinance/combinatorialframing/README.md

-# Measuring Alignment to Authoritarian State Media as Framing Bias
+# Measuring Alignment to State Media as Framing Bias

 The code we used to produce our results is in `nlp4if/lexcat`.